Last Updated on November 6, 2023

 Out of curiosity (and because it was 85º in mid-February), I plugged in our 17,500 CFM drum fan and ran it on high to see if I could still cut with that sidewinder at the same time.
 It turned out that I could.
 Of course, you can trip the unit if you push too hard.
 The fan puts out an additional 900 watts, or 7.3 amps.
 Running that and pushing the saw harder brings the total draw higher than 2000 continuous watts.

-We also tested Skilsaw’s larger worm drive table saw and that seems to be where the limit lies.
-This battery powered inverter can’t currently handle the startup surge on that tool.
+We also tested Skilsaw’s larger worm drive table saw and that seems to be where the limit is.
+This battery-powered inverter can’t currently handle the startup surge on that tool.

 I say “currently” intentionally.
 One of the beautiful things about this kind of inverter is that the electronics and Bluetooth/WiFi connections permit firmware updates.
 If EGO finds they can better optimize the output, an update can be made available to download.

-So far, the only battery inverter that’s been able to make cuts on that saw is DeWalt’s Portable Power Station.
-It’s just severely limited in battery capacity compared to EGO.
+So far, the only battery inverters that have been able to make cuts on that saw is DeWalt’s Portable Power Station and Milwaukee’s MX Fuel Carry-On.
+The trade-off is that both are more limited in onboard battery capacity.

-This seems like a good time to talk about resetting the Power Station.
+This seems like a good time to talk about resetting the Power Station when you exceed its limits.
 The electronics make this very easy.
 Just turn the main power switch off and back on, turn your outlets on, and power is restored.
 Alternatively, hold down the blinking reset button for 3 to 4 seconds, then turn your outlets back on.
 Either method works fine.

 The total capacity of the EGO Power Station is the sum of the batteries you put on it.
 Stick four 2.5 Ah packs on it and you get 560 watt-hours to work with (140 watt-hours x four batteries).
 Here’s what some other options look like: